StatelessStudio/valsan/README.md

 - [Creating Your Own ValSan](docs/custom-valsan.md) - Guide for implementing custom validators and sanitizers
 - [Using Options](docs/using-options.md) - Learn how to pass configuration options to make validators reusable
 - [ComposedValSan](docs/composed-valsan.md) - Build complex validators by composing simple, reusable components
+- [ObjectSanitizer](docs/object-sanitizer.md) - Learn how to validate and sanitize entire objects using schemas

 ## Contributing & Development